 - hearing aids

 - long-term care

 Original Medicare does not cover expenses incurred by you if you are traveling outside of the United States, even if it is an emergency.
 Medicare Advantage plans typically have coverage for foreign travel outside the United States and Medicare Supplement plans may cover foreign travel as well.
 Another option is to replace Original Medicare with a Medicare Advantage plan.

 - Can be purchased from private insurance companies such as Virginia Premier

 - Combines Part A and Part B into one plan for full coordination of your care and usually includes a Part D prescription drug plan

-- Medicare Advantage provides most of what Original Medicare covers and can also include additional benefits like dental, hearing, vision, wellness services and a nurse phone line
+- Provides everything that Original Medicare covers and can also include additional benefits like dental, hearing, vision, wellness services and a nurse phone line

 - Not be diagnosed with end-stage renal disease